Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Dynamic RADIUS allows the RADIUS to segment users and restrict/allow resources based on information stored in their directory entry.
 Since enforcement occurs at runtime, changes made to a user’s permissions are propagated throughout the system immediately rather than a day or two later, as is typical with most RADIUS servers.

-Configuring Account Lookup Policies
+Configuring Account Lookup Policy

 1. Navigate to Policy Management > Account Lookup Policies.